FoxMoss/doom.sh/blog/doominbash.md

 moment they haven't.

-After this I had a few bugs that must've appeared while trying to make buildable, so I revert the doom portion of the codebase.
+After this I had a few bugs that must've appeared while trying to make it buildable, so I revert the doom portion of the codebase.
 From there I just replicate each change I make onto the original X11 compatible codebase and my own.
 With a little